 - Students should submit an itemized budget detailing projected expenses for attending PLEN.
 Budget line items should include travel to/from Washington, D.C., meals and lodging, conference and registration fees, and ground transportation.

-- Students should indicate the amount requested in funds from the Weissman Center up to $750.
+- Students should indicate the amount requested in funds from the Weissman Center up to 80% of anticipated expenses.
 Students are expected to make a contribution to the balance of their budget, and are encouraged to pursue additional sources of support.
 Please note in your budget any support you have sought/received.